mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 10. Human body parts
 11. Miscellaneous designs

+You can see them all in the stzStringArtData.ring file (link).

 By incorporating these visual elements into your code, you can create more engaging console outputs, making your programs not just functional, but visually appealing as well.

 ## Enhancing Code Narrations